Research Mentoring Program - Home

 6 to 12 months

-USD 10.000 - 20.000
+USD 10,000 - 20,000

 *depending on nature / location of the mentoring

-Mentor?
+I am a Mentor?
 What is in it for me?

 As a Mentor you

-• get insights into current research
+• Get insights into current research.

-• receive fresh ideas and impulses from young academics
+• Receive fresh ideas and impulses from young academics.

-• develop and recruit qualified young talent to collaborate with on research projects
+• Develop and recruit qualified young talent to collaborate with on research projects.

-• reflect on your own work
+• Reflect on your own work.

-• build contacts with other research mentors
+• Build contacts with other Mentors.

 Institution Engagement & Compensation:

 • In addition, the ITI will compensate the host university/ academic institution for the time invested by the mentor and use of facilities, administrative work or other related costs occurring during the stay of the mentee.
-Please refer to the table below for the planned amounts.

 • Mentors who agree to participate in the ITI Research Mentoring Program will oversee the mentees and provide the onboarding required for successful cooperation.

-• Compensation for the mentor’s university/academic institution cannot exceed 25 % of the research mentoring grant value assigned for the mentee.
+• Compensation for the Mentor’s university/academic institution cannot exceed 25 % of the research mentoring grant value assigned for the Mentee.

 • Compensation for the institution will be paid upon receipt of an invoice.